JakubLinhart/AzureDevOpsBattlefield/README.md

 > Macro syntax is designed to interpolate variable values into task inputs and into other variables.

+  ### Macros can be used in the majority of task inputs, such as the "script".

 <details>
   <summary>
-    Macros can be used in the majority of task inputs, such as the "script".
+    details
   </summary>

   For `PowerShell@2` task it is possible to use for [targetType](https://github.com/JakubLinhart/AzureDevOpsBattlefield/blob/5aa439679c34ae8a7dec235517d2d2c750ce7481/pipelines/macros.yml#L124), [workingDirectory](https://github.com/JakubLinhart/AzureDevOpsBattlefield/blob/5aa439679c34ae8a7dec235517d2d2c750ce7481/pipelines/macros.yml#L125C15-L125C31), and [script](https://github.com/JakubLinhart/AzureDevOpsBattlefield/blob/5aa439679c34ae8a7dec235517d2d2c750ce7481/pipelines/macros.yml#L126) inputs (see [example output](https://linj.visualstudio.com/AzureDevOpsBattleground/_build/results?buildId=245&view=logs&j=0ab14b9f-e499-56d5-97b1-fd98b70ea339&t=3fa529ca-c925-5304-b42f-2bbd21f9750e)), but in general, it should be possible for any input of any task.

   ```yaml
     - task: PowerShell@2
       displayName: 'A task with macros in inputs'